ESS-DIVE

 ARCHIVE PARTNERSHIP BOARD

-The ESS-DIVE Archive Partnership board is a representative body of ESS-DIVE’s main stakeholders.
+The ESS-DIVE Archive Partnership board is a representative body of current DOE Environmental System Science projects.
 Its members consist of the principal investigators of major ESS projects/programs, and some ESS-funded university projects.
-The board provides requirements and feedback to inform the development of ESS-DIVE features and provide direction to its community engagement activities.
+The board provides requirements and feedback to inform the development of ESS-DIVE features and provide direction to its data management support and services activities.

 James Stegen